Bangalore torpedo: Overview

 The Bangalore torpedo was devised by Captain R. L. McClintock of the Royal Engineers while attached to the Madras Sappers and Miners unit of the Indian Army at Bangalore, India, in 1912.
 He invented it as a means of blowing up booby traps and barricades left over from the Second Boer War and the Russo-Japanese War.
-The Bangalore torpedo could be exploded over a mine without a sapper having to approach closer than about 3 m.
+The Bangalore torpedo could be exploded over a mine, without a sapper having to approach closer than about 3 m.

 Bangalore torpedoes were manufactured until 2017 by Mondial Defence Systems of Poole, UK, for the UK and US armed forces.
-An improved version called the Advanced Performance Bangalore Torpedo (APBT) was developed by Chemring Energetics UK, part of the Chemring Group, in response to a British Ministry of Defence requirement issued in 2008; the APBT was chosen by the MOD following competitive performance trials and is also in use with the militaries of Australia, the Netherlands, and New Zealand.
-They have been used during the Afghanistan War for actions such as clearing mines or razor wire.
+An improved version called the Advanced Performance Bangalore Torpedo (APBT) was developed by Chemring Energetics UK, part of the Chemring Group, in response to a British Ministry of Defence (MOD) requirement issued in 2008.
+The APBT was chosen by the MOD following competitive performance trials and is used by the militaries of Australia, the Netherlands, and New Zealand.
+They were used during the Afghanistan War for actions such as clearing mines or razor wire.

 In World War I

-By the time of World War I the Bangalore torpedo was primarily used for clearing barbed wire before an attack.
+In World War I the Bangalore torpedo was primarily used for clearing barbed wire before an attack.
 It could be used while under fire, from a protected position in a trench.
 The torpedo was standardized to consist of a number of externally identical 1.5 m lengths of threaded pipe, one of which contained the explosive charge.
 The pipes would be screwed together using connecting sleeves to make a longer pipe of the required length, somewhat like a chimney brush or drain clearing rod.

-A smooth nose cone would be screwed on the end to prevent snagging on the ground.
-It would then be pushed forward from a protected position and detonated, to clear a 1.5 m wide hole through barbed wire.
+A smooth nose cone was screwed on the end to prevent snagging on the ground.
+It was pushed forward from a protected position and detonated, to clear a 1.5 m wide hole through barbed wire.
 During the 1917 Battle of Cambrai, British Royal Engineers used them as diversions to distract the enemy from where the real battle was to be fought.

 In World War II

-The Bangalore torpedo was reportedly used in the British offensive on Bardia during the Western Desert Campaign, on 3 January 1941.
+The Bangalore torpedo was used in the British offensive on Bardia during the Western Desert Campaign, on 3 January 1941.